-When I see a hen looking “off,” the first thing that I try is what I call The Spa Treatment.
-If the hen has some sort of a blockage in either the intestinal or reproductive tract, the Spa Treatment can get things moving.
-Sometimes your hen is sick because her mineral balance is off.
-A laying hen eats only a little more than she ejects in the form of an egg.
+But sometimes, the hen does not have a lethal disease.
+Sometimes the hen has what I call an imbalance of inputs and outputs.
+What the hen eats and drinks is equal to what she ejects in the forms of manure and eggs.
 The egg is mostly protein and minerals.
-This process is depleting, and as the hen ages it gets increasingly harder to replenish her system.
+This process of making those eggs, day after day, is depleting, and as the hen ages it gets increasingly harder for her to replenish her system.
 It can go out of whack.
 Often, when this is the issue, your hen’s comb will change color and she’ll hunch up and barely move.
 (See Agnes’ story here.)
-Again, the Spa Treatment can help.
-It also is effective when a hen has ingested toxic plants, and even when there’s an impaction in the reproductive tract.
+If this is the case, then the Spa Treatment can help.
+It also is effective when a hen has ingested toxic plants.

 As always, when you suspect that your hen isn’t well, it’s best to isolate her for a day.
-This enables you to see what she’s eating and if she’s producing manure, and if so, what it’s like.
+This enables you to see whether she’s eating, if she’s producing manure, and if so, what it’s like.
 You’ll also see if she’s laying.
 These are all clues to whether there is a blockage (nothing coming out) or an infection (nasty looking manure) or an egg laying issue.
 (Soft egg?
-No egg but a nasty discharge?
+No egg but a runny discharge?
 Egg bound?)
 In all of these cases, I’ve had success using the Spa Treatment.
 Sometimes, after treatment, the hen will go on to be healthy for a few more weeks, sometimes for years – it all depends on whether there is an underlying issue that can be fixed, or if there is a terminal ailment.
 For example, Agnes recovered nicely after her spa treatment for about ten days, but then went back into decline.
 Her necropsy showed that she died of ovarian cancer.
-But Buffy, who received the Spa Treatment because she ingested too much vetch, which is toxic in large doses, recovered fully.
-Another time, Buffy’s hen turned dark and she became listless, again, she recovered fully.
-So, the Spa Treatment can’t hurt, and I’ve never known a hen who didn’t enjoy it, and it just might save your hen.
+But Buffy, who received the Spa Treatment because she ingested too much vetch, a pasture plant which is toxic in large doses, recovered fully.
+Another time, Buffy’s comb turned dark and she became listless, again, she recovered fully.
+The Spa Treatment can’t hurt, and I’ve never known a hen who didn’t enjoy it; it just might save your hen.